Vaibhav-ksir01/CureSense-AI-AI-Powered-Homeopathy-Assistant/README.md

 ```bash
 jupyter notebook
 ```
-Open `QA-KG-RAG.ipynb` and run the cells in order.
+Open `QA_KG_RAG.ipynb` and run the cells in order.

 ## Usage
-- Enter a topic to train the model.
-- The model fetches **Wikipedia articles** and/or **PDF content**.
-- **Chunk-based text processing** is applied for efficient indexing.
-- Neo4j stores structured knowledge for better retrieval.
+- Store multiple **PDFs** in a specified folder.
+- The system processes and indexes the PDFs into a **Neo4j Knowledge Graph**.
+- **Graph-based AI retrieval** enhances accuracy and structure in responses.
+- Query the system, and **OpenAI LLMs** generate precise, context-aware answers.
+- **Graph visualization** provides insights into relationships within the data.

 ## Contributions
 Feel free to contribute via pull requests.

+## Future Enhancements
+- **Integration of Agentic AI** for autonomous reasoning and workflow automation.
+- **Support for real-time data ingestion and knowledge updates.**
+- **Enhancing multi-modal retrieval (images, videos, and structured databases).**